yshamin/tsf/examples/jaxrs-advanced/README.txt

 Running this command will build the demo and create a WAR archive and an OSGI bundle for deploying the service either to servlet or OSGI containers.

-Deploying the service
+Starting the service
 ---------------------------------------
- * To the servlet container
+ * In the servlet container

     cd war; mvn jetty:run

- * To the Talend Service Factory OSGi container:
+ * From within the Talend Service Factory OSGi container:

     From the OSGi command line, run:
 	install mvn:com.talend.sf.examples.jaxrs-advanced-example/jaxrs-advanced-common/1.0
     install mvn:com.talend.sf.examples.jaxrs-advanced-example/jaxrs-advanced-service-bundle/1.0
      That should print out the bundle IDs for the common and server bundles.
 From the OSGi command line, then start the installed bundles, for example start 115
      where 115 is the bundle ID number that was printed during install.
+ * From the command line :
+   cd service; mvn -Pserver

 Running the client
 ---------------------------------------